malakarsudip58-svg/Capture-and-Analyze-Network-Traffic-Using-Wireshark/README.md

-WireShark_Task_5_Elevate-Labs
+# Capture-and-Analyze-Network-Traffic-Using-Wireshark
+Capture and Analyze Network Traffic Using Wireshark WireShark_Task_5_Elevate-Labs
 Wireshark is a free, open-source network protocol analyzer that captures and inspects data packets traveling over a network.
 It's widely used by network administrators, security professionals, and developers to troubleshoot issues, analyze performance, and detect anomalies.
 It supports hundreds of protocols and provides detailed packet-level insights.